 Jet Fuel Spills in the Environment

-In addition to potential exposure to fuels during certain duties in the military, Veterans may also be concerned about reports of jet fuel-contaminated drinking water at certain military bases.
+In addition to potential exposure to jet fuels during certain duties in the military, Veterans may also be concerned about reports of jet fuel-contaminated drinking water at certain military bases.
 VA works with the Department of Defense and other federal agencies to track these situations and relay relevant and timely information to Veterans.

 Camp Lejeune: Between the 1950s and 1980s, several wells that supplied water to certain areas at Camp Lejeune, North Carolina were contaminated by industrial solvents and a component of jet fuel from a leaking underground fuel storage tank, among other sources.
 Learn more about water contamination at Camp Lejeune and associated VA benefits.